 A chat with Gordon Stainforth (an interview by Felix ‘El Gato’ Martinez, 2001)

 ‘INCORPORATING MONSTERS — Music as Context, Character and Construction in Kubrick’s The Shining’ by Jeremy Barham (University of Surrey)

 The Shining – An analysis of the Stanley Kubrick horror classic.
 Also contains useful pages on the music.

 I also recommend the following book on Kubrick’s use of music in his films, which has a particularly good chapter on The Shining music:

 Added 13 Feb 2016: I would also now like to recommend The Shining by Roger Luckhurst in the BFI Film Classics series, published 2013.
 This masterly monograph is the most intelligent overview (or should that be ‘overlook’?) of The Shining that I have ever read.

 * I do not have any copies of the final, very neat music dubbing charts I made for The Shining.
-They, of course, became the property of Warner Bros. and, once I’d delivered them (plus all the edited and track-laid 35mm magnetic music tracks) to the Elstree Studios dubbing theatre in May 1980, that was the last I saw of them.
+They, of course, became the property of Warner Bros and, once I’d delivered them (plus all the edited and track-laid 35mm magnetic music tracks) to the Elstree Studios dubbing theatre in May 1980, that was the last I saw of them.